Paraty, Southern Coast, Brazil

 Schooner cruise at Pousada Picinguaba

-Relax and unwind on a day-long schooner cruise, exploring the crystal-clear waters that lap the shores surrounding Pousada Picinguaba, and even indulge in a spot of snorkeling.
+Relax and unwind on a day-long schooner cruise, exploring the crystal-clear waters that lap the shores surrounding Pousada Picinguaba, and even indulge in a spot of snorkelling.

 Stand-up paddleboarding at Pousada Picinguaba